Statick/RecoverOrphanFields/README.md

 ```
 thresh -
-    the threshold that determines whether the interpolated frame matches with existing frames, metrics below
+    the threshold that determines whether the interpolated frame matches with existing frames, lower values
-    this value count as matches.
-Lower values result in more frames being "found" including more false
+    result in more frames being "found" including more false positives, higher values will result in fewer
-    positives, it's easy to find false positives though so better to set this on the lower side and get too
+    frames being "found".
+It's easy to find false positives so it's usually better to set this on the lower
-    many false positives rather than lose good frames
+    side and get too many false positives, and manually clean those up, rather than miss good frames and not
+    know

     default: 30

 show -
     shows metrics for field matching, for current/previous/next frames and for top/bottom fields, to help find
-    threshold values. if any of the 6 metrics are below the threshold then that's considered a match and the
+    threshold values. if all 3 metrics for either top or bottom field are above the threshold then that field
+    is considered to hold a "missing" frame and will be inserted into the output. metrics are displayed
-    frame is ignored. metrics are displayed top-right so as not to interfere with metrics being displayed in
-    TFM or Telecide
+    top-right so as not to interfere with metrics being displayed in TFM or Telecide

     default: false